Skip to product information

 Additional tips

+Because of the risk of fungal infections during the winter, we recommend sowing twice a year, in spring and summer.
 Cucumber plants are generally cultivated with 2 or 3 shoots.
-Since the fruits are mainly formed on the side shoots, do not pinch them out, but only cut them after fruiting.
-Later, raise the side shoots uncut.
-We recommend a framework for tying the cucumber shoots.
-Sufficient and uniform irrigation is necessary and has a positive effect on the quality of the fruit.
-At temperatures below 10 °C, the plant reduces its growth.
-A regular harvest promotes yield.
-In order to quickly obtain a fine, crumbly and well-drained soil, an additional incorporation of biochar and primeval rock flour is recommended.
+Since the fruit is mainly formed on the side shoots, these should not be pruned; only cut off after the fruit.
+Later, the side shoots should be guided up without being cut.
+A framework for tying the cucumber shoots with tomato hooks is recommended.
+Sufficient and even watering is necessary and has a positive effect on the quality of the fruit.
+At temperatures below 10°C, the plant reduces its growth.
+Regular harvesting increases the yield.
+In order to quickly obtain a fine, crumbly and permeable soil with good nutrient and water storage capacity, it is recommended to also incorporate biochar and primary rock flour.

 Type of propagation